NazarK/mina-ext/README.md

 mina shell - login to current folder (instead of ssh logging into folder containing current)

 ## Notes
 Database functions work with postgresql only.
+Database names are taken from config/database.yml.

 ## Requirements
 You ssh public key (id_rsa.pub) supposed to be added as authorized key to production server.